digitalocean/kubecon-2022-doks-workshop/03-sealed-secrets.md

 ## Rationale
 In a GitOps workflow, it can be challenging to handle sensitive data because you want to commit everything to git without revealing API keys, passwords or tokens.
 The [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) project helps solve this problem.

-In this chapter, you will learn how to create manifests using the `Flux CLI`, to define the `Sealed Secrets` Helm release.
+In this chapter, you will learn how to create manifests using the `Flux CLI`, to define the sealed secrets Helm release.
 Then, `Flux` will trigger the `Sealed Secrets Controller` installation process for your cluster so you can commit encrypted secrets to your Github repository and they will be decrypted

 ![](https://raw.githubusercontent.com/digitalocean/Kubernetes-Starter-Kit-Developers/main/15-continuous-delivery-using-gitops/assets/images/fluxcd_sealed_secrets.png)